Our Vision: Kickstarting Jagrit Labs

 MakerGhat is only our initial offering as part of a larger effort, Jagrit Research Foundation (or Jagrit Labs).
 “Jagrit”, which means “awakening” in Hindi, is a call for action.

 We firmly believe that the best people to address challenges for communities are the ones who are from these communities.
 Our goal is to kickstart social and economic change at the hyperlocal level by supporting the creation of community leaders, starting with Mumbai.
 Over time, we will evolve into an incubator for projects, enabling youth to launch social and commercial enterprises that empower their communities.
 MakerGhat is completely run by staff and volunteers from the surrounding community.

-Among youth, in particular, there is a thirst to do something meaningful and different with their lives and to challenge the status quo, but a lack of opportunities.
-We provide a platform where these individuals can nurture and showcase their talents, in an environment where they are free to experiment and contribute to society in unanticipated ways.
+The founders of Jagrit Labs have over 6 years of combined experience working with slum communities in the education and healthcare domains.
+We have first-hand experience with the creative potential of underserved communities, despite (and often because of) their lack of a formal education.
+Among youth, in particular, there is a thirst to challenge the status quo and maximize their potential, but limited opportunities.
+Jagrit Labs provides a platform where they can nurture and showcase their talents, in an environment where they are free to experiment and contribute to society in a variety of ways.

 Key Objectives of Jagrit Labs